 The CPI looks at a sample of prices for categories of goods and services, and the BLS compares prices among dates to calculate the inflation rate.

 The BLS publishes the CPI monthly, and you can see the change in prices across all categories or for select major categories, including food and energy.
+However, the CPI alone isn’t a holistic measure of inflation.

 Consumers tend to think of “inflation” as a dirty word and a phenomenon to avoid.
 But the increase in prices and wages is inevitable and — if kept in check — positive for the economy overall.